FOSI: Hybrid First and Second Order Optimization: First and Second-Order Integration

+\betterparagraph{ESE Approximation Error} Using Newton's method in non-quadratic settings in conjunction with inexact approximation of Hessian eigenvalues through the ESE procedure increases the risk of divergence.
+FOSI uses several techniques to address this: scaled Newton's method, extra numerical accuracy inside the ESE procedure, full orthogonalization, and warmup.
+The details are available in Appendix~\ref{appendix:ese_approx_error}.
+In practice, our experiments on a variety of DNNs in \S\ref{sec:evaluation} demonstrate that FOSI is robust and substantially improves convergence.

 \betterparagraph{Runtime} FOSI’s runtime differs from that of the base optimizer due to additional computations in each update step and calls to the ESE procedure.
 For large and complex functions, the latency of the update step of both optimizers, the base optimizer and FOSI, is negligible when compared to the computation of the gradient in each iteration.
 Furthermore, since each Lanczos iteration is dominated by the Hessian-vector product operation which takes approximately two gradient evaluations, the latency of the ESE procedure can be approximated by $2 m \tau$, where $\tau$ is gradient computation latency and $m$ the number of Lanczos iterations (see \S\ref{sec:lanczos}).
-The ESE procedure is called every $T$ iterations, hence the parameter $T$ impacts FOSI's runtime relative to the base optimizer.
-Since the improvement in convergence rate for any given $T$ is not known in advance, the parameter $T$ should be set such that FOSI's runtime is at most $\rho$ times the base optimizer runtime, for a user-defined overhead $\rho > 1$.
-Thus, given the above approximations and assumptions, we can achieve overhead $\rho$ by setting:\quad $T = 2m/(\rho -1).\quad~\refstepcounter{equation}(\theequation) $ This heuristic helps avoid the need to tune $T$, though FOSI can of course use any $T>0$.
+The ESE procedure is called every $T$ iterations, and the parameter $T$ should be set such that FOSI's runtime is at most $\rho$ times the base optimizer runtime, for a user-defined overhead $\rho > 1$.
+Thus, given the above approximations and assumptions, we can achieve overhead $\rho$ by setting:\quad $T = 2m/(\rho -1)$.
+This heuristic helps avoid the need to tune $T$, though FOSI can of course use any $T>0$.
 See Appendix~\ref{appendix:runtime} for additional details as well as a more accurate expression for $T$ for functions where additional computations are not negligible in comparison to gradient computations.